napcs/jeeves/README.md

 * weather: Gets the weather based on zip or city name
 * countdown: Sets a global timer and lets Jeeves tell you how much time is left till that deadline
 * js_sandbox: Lets you run some JS code and have Jeeves eval it.
 Uses Node.
+* info: A simple plugin that reads data strings from a file.
+Useful for quickly pulling up links in chat

 ## Making a plugin